czdtech/fb-jf/src/content/games/big-shot-boxing.en.md

 <!-- i18n:section:controls -->
 ### Controls Guide

-The game uses a simple and intuitive tap-and-swipe control system.
+The game uses a simple and intuitive `tap`-and-`swipe` control system.

--   **Tap Left Side of Screen:** Throw a jab with your left hand.
+-   **`Tap` Left Side of Screen:** Throw a jab with your left hand.
--   **Tap Right Side of Screen:** Throw a cross/straight punch with your right hand.
+-   **`Tap` Right Side of Screen:** Throw a cross/straight punch with your right hand.
--   **Swipe Up:** Perform a powerful uppercut.
+-   **`Swipe` Up:** Perform a powerful uppercut.
 This is effective for countering or breaking through an opponent's guard but is slower to execute.
--   **Hold/Swipe Down:** Block.
-Hold your finger on the screen to raise your guard and block incoming punches.
+-   **`Hold`/`Swipe` Down:** Block. `Hold` your finger on the screen to raise your guard and block incoming punches.
 This is essential for defense.
--   **"Big Shot" Button:** When your special meter is full, a button will appear on the screen.
-Tap it to unleash your "Big Shot" signature punch.
+-   **"Big Shot" Button:** When your special meter is full, a button will appear on the screen. `Tap` it to unleash your "Big Shot" signature punch.

 <!-- i18n:section:faq -->
 ### Frequently Asked Questions (FAQ)